suyjuris/obst/README.md

 5. UI.
 Finally, someone has to react to button presses and glue the lower layers together.
 There is not a lot of interesting stuff happening here.

+6. Platform.
+This provides an API for the UI to interact with the underlying platform and calls into the UI for initialisation and updates.

+  1. Linux.
+Here the window is in the tender and loving hands of X, while we render using OpenGL.
+Fonts are loaded from disk and rasterised using `stb_truetype`.
+This layer contains an implementation of a GUI.

+  2. Emscripten.
+The browser is responsible for everything, so most things emit the appropiate HTML code instead of doing any actual work. `index.html` defines the GUI structure, WebGL is used for rendering.

 Some random implementation details:

 * In the code I use the word 'BDD' to refer to nodes in a BDD.